Anglican realignment

 As of 2025, GAFCON claims to represent upwards of 85% of the world's practicing Anglicans.
 Peer-reviewed research from 2015 and 2016, published in the Journal of Anglican Studies by Cambridge University Press, indicates that the GAFCON-aligned provinces represent closer to 45% of practicing Anglicans and just over 54% of all Anglicans.
-Academic research published in 2025, using 2020 data and conducted by Durham University faculty, shows that, among the world's more than 100 million Anglicans, excluding the United Churches, there are 63,497,000 in Africa, 23,322,000 in Europe, 3,698,000 in Oceania, 2,219,000 in North America, 958,000 in Latin America, and 909,000 in Asia.
+Excluding the United churches in South Asia, the World Christian Database, published in 2021 and produced by the Center for the Study of Global Christianity at Gordon-Conwell Theological Seminary, estimated that the Anglican Communion had 97,399,000 members in 2020 with 63,556,000 in Africa, 24,400,000 in Europe, 4,565,000 in Oceania, 2,689,000 in North America, 1,230,000 in Asia, and 959,000 in Latin America.

 Overview

 The movement that involves secession from local dioceses or provinces and yet seeks to remain within the Anglican Communion has been criticised by opponents who claim that, under historic Anglican polity, such a move is not possible.
 The concept of alternative episcopal oversight first arose a generation ago with the debate over the ordination of women.
 At that time, the movement manifested itself as an effort to accommodate conservative parishes and dioceses that did not want to accept the authority of women consecrated as bishops or bishops who ordained women, by providing pastoral oversight from a bishop who shared their conservative theology.
 The most thoroughly developed example of this involved the appointment of provincial episcopal visitors in the Church of England, beginning in 1994, who attend to the pastoral needs of parishes and clergy who do not recognise that holy orders can or should be conferred on women.
 The movement continues today primarily because of a very similar controversy regarding gay and lesbian members of the church, particularly the church's role in same-sex marriage and the ordination of homosexual clergy.

 Per guidelines passed by the Anglican Consultative Council, a diocese and a province have geographical boundaries and no other diocese or province can exercise jurisdiction within those boundaries.

 If the Anglican realignment movement succeeds, some dioceses will be defined by a common theological perspective: thus, a geographically distinct area may have multiple Anglican dioceses recognized by the Anglican Communion.
 As of October 2025, this proposal is one of many currently under consideration in the Nairobi-Cairo Proposals, a project aimed at renewing and reforming the Instruments of Communion.